In this tip you'll learn how to make sesion configuration changes to multiple sessions.

-Note: If your goal is to change the default settings for new sessions as well as apply the changes to all existing sessions, see this tip.
+Note: To change the default settings for new sessions and then apply the changes to all existing sessions, see this tip.

 Here are the steps you use to apply configuration changes to multiple sessions.

-1. Open the Connect dialog (File / Connect) and select the desired group of sessions by holding down the CTRL key while clicking on each session with the mouse.
+Open the Session Manager and select the desired group of sessions by holding down the CTRL key while clicking on each session with the mouse.

-You can also right-click on a folder within the Connect dialog to change properties for all sessions within that folder.
+You can also right-click on a folder within the Session Manager to change properties for all sessions within that folder.
 If you want to make changes to all existing sessions, right-click on the Sessions folder itself.

 Here you can control cookies using the checkboxes below.
 Some cookies are essential for the use of our website and cannot be disabled.
 Others provide a convenience to the user and, if disabled, may reduce the ease of use of our site.
 Finally, some cookies provide anonymous analytic tracking data that help us provide the user with a richer browsing experience.
 You can elect to disable these cookies as well.